SquashyTomato/osu-stream-background/README.md

 ### Todo
 * Make the `/queue` endpoint
 * Allow moderators to whisper to the bot instead of flooding chat
-* Have the queue remove completed or expired requests
 * Automatic completed/rejected channel point rewards
 * Blacklisted links to prevent non-working domains passing through